Why Utopia Cannot Be Achieved

 Utopia cannot be achieved because it requires a world that stops changing and people who stop adapting.

-And living systems do not stand still long enough to be perfected.
+Living systems do not stand still long enough to be perfected.